By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

-The primary endpoint was the change in FVC from baseline to week 52, expressed as absolute percentage of predicted value.
+The primary endpoint was the change in FVC from baseline to week 52, expressed as absolute percentage of predicted value, as reported in the New England Journal of Medicine study.
 Secondary outcomes included 6-minute walk distance, symptom burden measured by standardized questionnaires, and safety assessments.
-The trial was powered to detect a clinically meaningful difference in FVC decline, consistent with standards established by the U.S. Food and Drug Administration for antifibrotic agents.

 Key Efficacy Findings

-Secondary analyses revealed improvements in exercise tolerance, with treprostinil-treated patients showing better preservation of 6-minute walk distance and symptom control measured by dyspnoea scales.
-Notably, patient-reported outcomes, including quality of life and functional capacity, favoured the treatment group, lending clinical relevance to the physiological findings.
+According to the New England Journal of Medicine study, secondary analyses revealed improvements in exercise tolerance, with treprostinil-treated patients showing better preservation of 6-minute walk distance and symptom control measured by dyspnoea scales.
+Patient-reported outcomes, including quality of life and functional capacity, favoured the treatment group.

 Inhaled treprostinil reduced the rate of decline in forced vital capacity by 32% over 52 weeks, demonstrating the first significant efficacy signal for this therapeutic approach in idiopathic pulmonary fibrosis.

-— Data from Phase 3 trial, The New England Journal of Medicine, Ahead of Print
+— Data from Phase 3 trial, The New England Journal of Medicine

 Safety Profile and Tolerability Concerns

-However, a meaningful proportion of enrolled patients (approximately 15–20% in the trial arms) discontinued therapy owing to cough or intolerability of the nebulized formulation.
+The New England Journal of Medicine study found that a meaningful proportion of enrolled patients discontinued therapy owing to cough or intolerability of the nebulized formulation.
 This underscores a critical limitation: the treatment requires three-times-daily administration via a nebulizer device, which may present practical barriers in real-world clinical settings, particularly among elderly patients with limited dexterity or cognitive reserve.
-Strategies to improve device usability and adherence will be essential for clinical translation.

 For context on broader safety considerations in pulmonary diseases, see our Drug Safety section, which covers adverse event monitoring and regulatory oversight of inhaled therapies.